 For example, “I closed the firm’s biggest client this year, bringing an additional $10,000,000 in assets under management.”
 Or, “I updated processes for documenting accounts receivables, decreasing processing time by 15% and expenses by 5%.”

 Again, don’t start from scratch!
-We’ve done the work for you, so borrow it to make more money.
+We’ve done the work for you, so borrow our secret to make more money here.